Oraibi, Arizona

 Oraibi, also referred to as Old Oraibi, is a Hopi village in Navajo County, Arizona, United States, in the northeastern part of the state.
 Known as Orayvi by the native inhabitants, it is on Third Mesa on the Hopi Reservation near Kykotsmovi Village.
-There are no accurate census counts or estimates for the village population.

 History

 Oraibi was founded sometime before the year 1100 AD, making it possibly the oldest continuously inhabited settlement in the United States.
-Archeologists speculate that a series of severe droughts in the late 13th century forced the Hopi to abandon several smaller villages in the region and consolidate within a few population centers.
-As Oraibi was one of these surviving settlements its population grew considerably, and became populous and the most influential of the Hopi settlements.
-By 1890 the village was estimated to have a population of 905, about half of the 1,824 estimated to be living in all of the Hopi settlements at the time.
+Archeologists speculate that a series of severe droughts in the late 13th century forced the Hopi to abandon several smaller villages in the region and consolidate within a few population centers, Oraibi being one of them.
+As Oraibi's population grew considerably, it became the most influential of the Hopi settlements.
+By 1890, the village was estimated to have a population of 905, about half of the 1,824 estimated to be living in all of the Hopi settlements at the time.

 Oraibi remained unknown to European explorers until about 1540 when Spanish explorer Pedro de Tovar (who was part of the Coronado expedition) encountered the Hopi while searching for the legendary Seven Cities of Gold.
 Contact with the Europeans remained infrequent until 1629 when the San Francisco mission was established in the village.
 In 1680 the Pueblo Revolt resulted in decreased Spanish influence in the area and the closing of the mission.
 Subsequent attempts to reestablish the missions in Hopi villages were met with repeated failures.
 The former mission is still visible today as a ruin.